rgaiacs/rse-podman-tutorial/source/install.rst

 1. Enable remote connection on Podman Desktop's ``Settings``, ``Preferences``, ``Extension: Podman``.

-2. Generate a SSH key on that you use, for example, the Windows machine.
+2. Generate a SSH key on the machine that you use, for example, the Windows machine.

     .. code:: bash